“Watching your thoughts without judgment.” Andy Puddicombe’s explanation of meditation in a recent session, Headspace

 Jay Shetty, the author of the internationally best-selling book Think Like a Monk includes in his recommendations, the regular practice of meditation.
-And while simply meditating won’t instill in you the gift of success, comedic timing and lovability, one of the things her practice reveals to me is that regardless of one’s busy schedule, meditation is a simple way of finding balance, finding calm and focusing on priorities.
+And while simply meditating won’t instill in you the gift of success, and lovability, one of the things a regular mediation practice reveals to me is that regardless of one’s busy schedule, meditation is a simple way of finding balance, finding calm and focusing on priorities.
 Here are a few other benefits of meditation.

 1. A Better Brain

 A study in 2004 revealed that Buddhist monks who logged a minimum of 10,000 hours of meditation had brains with more functional connectivity than novice meditators.
 If you meditate 10 minutes in the morning and 10 minutes in the evening every day, you will reach 10,000 in 16 months.
 What it demonstrates is that regular meditation does have the health benefit of improved memory and decreased mind-wandering.
 And more recent studies have proven it increases and maintains grey matter in the brain which decreases memory loss as we get older.

 2. Become More Present

 When our devices grapple for our attention with alerts, pings and tweets, the moment we direct our attention to our phone, tablet or computer, we remove ourselves from the present.
 And when we remove ourselves from the present, we miss an opportunity to converse with a neighbor on our walk, notice the first birds of the season chirping away or the texture of the food we have chosen to enjoy.
 When we are present, we are better able to appreciate and strengthen the conversations we are in, the life we are living and the world around us.
 Meditation provides the practice to be present as it forces us to step back and observe our thoughts (rather than be controlled by them), focus on our breathing and let our minds relax.

 3. Thwart Depression and Anxiety